 Of course, no parent wants their son to grow up treating women like objects or being disrespectful to women.
-That’s why knowing and avoiding the behaviors that contribute to rape culture is something that mums and dads need to do.
+That’s why knowing and avoiding the behaviours that contribute to rape culture is something that mums and dads need to do.

 What things contribute to rape culture?

-At a young age, boys are exposed to a lot of various types of behavior, either from their friends, relatives, or the media, that might seem innocent but in reality, contribute to the propagation of rape culture.
+At a young age, boys are exposed to a lot of various types of behaviour, either from their friends, relatives, or the media, that might seem innocent but in reality, contribute to the propagation of rape culture.

 That’s why mums and dads need to actively teach their young boys how to treat women with the respect that they deserve, as well as do their part in eradicating a culture of rape and violence against women.

 Here are some things to keep in mind to this effect, when raising your boys: